 For children and teens, who are often less able to describe their symptoms, a comprehensive psychological assessment can be invaluable.
 Testing may also be suggested by therapists, physicians, and other healthcare providers as part of ongoing treatment.

-A psychological assessment is a process of testing that uses a combination of techniques to help arrive at a hypotheses about a person and their behavior, personality and capabilities.
+A psychological assessment is a process of testing that uses a combination of techniques to help arrive at a hypothesis about a person and their behavior, personality,and capabilities.
 Psychological assessment is also referred to as psychological testing, or performing a psychological battery on a person.
 A licensed psychologist performs psychological testing.
 Licensed Clinical Psychologists are the only mental health professionals that are expertly trained to perform and interpret psychological tests.

 A psychological assessment is not often performed in isolation from other mental health disciplines.
 As part of a thorough assessment of an individual, it may be recommended that an individual also:

 - Undergo a full medical examination, to rule out the possibilities of a medical cause for the individual's symptoms.

 - Seek the medical opinion of a psychiatrist for medication to help better manage symptoms.

 - Seek supportive counseling or therapy to address factors in life that are contributing to symptom development.